 in her own words:

-I am a daughter, a sister, a wife, a mother, a friend, an entrepreneur, storyteller, community member, believer in hope & joy, and citizen of our country and world.
-I have no formula for how to balance and accomplish this all well, but I am realizing that it is all an act of ebb and flow throughout seasons.
+I am a daughter, sister, wife, mother, friend, entrepreneur, storyteller, community member, believer in equality for all, pursuer of hope & joy, and citizen of our country and world.
 I strive to learn how and when to prioritize and pour into each meaningful piece of who I am to become a stronger, more courageous, more boldly-loving person that makes others feel welcomed, accepted, cherished, and loved.
-In light of some great darkness inflicted across our shared earth, I cannot help but ask myself, "Is it not my responsibility as a human to be a steward of my one life by living out love, light, hope, and a fight against injustices alongside as many fellow humans as possible?"
+In light of some great darkness inflicted across our shared earth, I cannot help but ask myself, "Is it not my responsibility as a human to be a steward of my one life by living out love, light, hope equalled by an uprising against injustices alongside as many fellow humans as possible?"

 Yes, out of all the things that most motivate me, the root is truly this.
 I believe one of my family members articulated it most beautifully one summer afternoon just before passing from cancer at the young age of 34:

 Every day is your full life.
 Live it well; make it count.

 I am passionate about learning, evolving, and exploring this, and figuring out how to live well with all of my strengths and in spite of all of my weaknesses.